Alison Thompson: Biography

 Early in her life, Thompson worked in Australia as a nurse and math teacher, then worked on Wall Street, attended New York University Film School and became a film director with the Directors Guild of America.
 Her current full-time volunteer efforts emerged as a result of her experiences following the September 11, 2001 attacks in New York City.
 Thompson worked at Ground Zero for nine months and afterward, founded Third Wave Volunteers.
-She is a Mass Incident Commander and paramedic.
-In 2012, Alison was appointed as the first official Ambassador to the Haitian Ministry of Environment where she still works in reforestation, sustainable energy and cholera initiatives.
+Thompson is a Mass Incident Commander and paramedic nurse.
+In 2012, Alison was appointed as the first official Ambassador to the Haitian Ministry of Environment, where she still works in reforestation, sustainable energy, and cholera initiatives.
 In 2015, a Doctorate of Letters in the Humanities was conferred upon her by Loyola Chicago University, for her dedication to service, advocacy for women's rights and commitment to encourage and inspire people to give back to their world.
-Her expertise includes running large refugee camps, field hospitals and resiliency hubs both during and after natural and man-made disasters.
+Her expertise includes running large refugee camps, field hospitals, and resiliency hubs both during and after natural and man-made disasters.
 Under her leadership, Third Wave Volunteers has grown to over thirty thousand (30,000) first responders who have deployed to events around the world.
 When discussing the ever-present need for volunteers, Thompson often cites two mottos: "Everyone is needed.
-No skills required." and "It's easy to be in the wrong place at the wrong time.
+No skills required," and "It's easy to be in the wrong place at the wrong time.
 But, it's leadership to be in the wrong place at the right time."
 Thompson believes everyone is needed and lectures on leadership, volunteering, sustainability, renewable energy, gender-based violence, vulnerable climates, and corporate social responsibility via the American Program Bureau.